adam-sroka/website/content/blog/_index.md

 ---
 My thoughts, ideas, stories and pretty much anything 🙌!

-You can filter articles by clicking on a particular tag, see [all tags here](/tags), or search by clicking on the magnifier icon in the top right corner.
+You can filter articles by clicking on a particular topic tag, browse [all topics here](/topics), or search by clicking on the magnifier icon in the top right corner.

 If you like it, subscribe via [email](https://buttondown.email/as) or [RSS](/index.xml)!